What the Acquidex Score means — and what it doesn't.

 Explicit Exclusions.

-The Acquidex Score is deliberately scoped.
-It measures the mechanical and operational strength of a deal against verified market benchmarks, and it stops there.
+The score measures the mechanical and operational strength of a deal against verified market benchmarks — and stops there.
+The exclusions below represent the work that belongs to human diligence.

 - Goodwill & Brand